Carolinacastioni/mongo-project/README.md

 - Executives represent 12% of the company members.

   Result:

 - From our point of reference we have 17 Starbucks in a 500m radius.
 The executives will be pretty happy.

 ## Requirement: Vegan Restaurants

--The CEO is Vegan.
+- The CEO is Vegan.

 - Let's see if our coordinate (-73.985506, 40.757929) have some vegan restaurants options for him.

   Result:

 - From our coordinate, we have 13 restaurants in the category: Vegetarian / Vegan Restaurant that will keep our CEO satisfied.